cse605/project2/README.md

-# Measuring impact of sychronization primitives in highly concurrent systems
+# Measuring impact of sychronization primitives in concurrent systems

 Data synchronization is the core essential for writing concurrent programs.
 Ideally, a synchronization technique should be able to fully exploit the available cores, leading to improved performance.
 This study investigates aspects of synchronization and co-ordination for large concurrent systems.
 But before diving into that, this study also validates and aggregates some of the best methodologies to perform micro benchmarking in the JVM as found from various journals and studies.